shmulvad/Caching-Strategies-for-Image-Processing/README.md

 * BlockArray
 * Standard row major array

-If you want to learn more about these, you are welcome to read the [thesis].
+If you want to learn more about these, you are welcome to read the thesis where they have been described in depth.

 ## Running the code